The Gauge-Higgs Legacy of the LHC Run II: Global analysis

 \section{Global analysis}

 Before we attempt a proper global analysis of the Higgs and electroweak gauge sector we can ask what the impact of the additional 13~TeV data given in Tabs.~\ref{tab:higgs_data} and~\ref{tab:vv_data} is.
 Aside from a generic improvement in many of the standard measurements, we expect a significant impact from the new $t\bar{t}H$ measurements, the significant observation of fermionic Higgs decays, and from the re-casted $m_{VH}$ distribution to very large energies.
 In Fig.~\ref{fig:global_noewpo} we indeed see that the limits on $f_t$, $f_b$ and $f_\tau$ have improved by more than a factor of two.
 Obviously, the top Yukawa measurement directly affects the Higgs coupling to gluons, $\ope_{GG}$, because it can only be extracted after we subtract the measured top loop contribution.
 Because $\ope_{\phi 2}$ leads to a Higgs wave function renormalization and $\ope_b$ modifies the total Higgs width, they are strongly correlated in the global analysis.
 After Run~II they are not only well determined, both of them also show symmetric Gaussian log-likelihood distributions.
 We also see a very significant improvement in the limit on $f_W$ and $f_B$, which is driven by associated $VH$ production.
-However, from Fig.~\ref{fig:toys} we know that the error bar on $f_W$ is by no means symmetric and Gaussian.
+However, from Fig.~\ref{fig:toys} we know that the error bar on $f_W$ is by no means symmetric and Gaussian due to the relative size of the linear and quadratic terms of the EFT, the parametrization of the theory prediction and further effects.
 The operators showing the least improvement compared to Run~I are $\ope_{WW}$ and $\ope_{BB}$, reflecting the lack of high-impact kinematic WBF measurements in the Run~II data set.
-Moreover, $\ope_{WWW}$ only affects the gauge sector, and in Tab.~\ref{tab:vv_data} we see that the analysis is still dominated by a set of extremely successful kinematic measurements at Run~I.
+Moreover, $\ope_{WWW}$ only affects the gauge sector, and in Tab.~\ref{tab:vv_data} we see that the analysis is still dominated by a broad set of extremely successful kinematic measurements at Run~I in view of a global gauge analysis.

 Finally, our global limit on the Higgs branching ratio to invisible particles is

 with a best-fit point of $\text{BR}_\text{inv} = 14\%$.
 This is significantly weaker than the limits quoted for example by CMS~\cite{CMS13WBFInv}, because our global analysis does not assume the underlying Higgs production rates to be SM-like.
 Indeed, we observe a strong correlation of the invisible branching ratio with $\ope_{\phi 2}$ and its universal Higgs wave function renormalization.
 If rather than profiling over it we fix $f_{\phi 2} = 0$, our limit becomes $\text{BR}_\text{inv} < 26\%$ in agreement with the experimental results.
 Altogether, we find that Run~II systematically probes energy scales $\Lambda/\sqrt{f}$ between 400~GeV and 800~GeV through Higgs measurement.